 For example, Squiz Matrix 5.3 was released in November 2015 and is fully supported until November 2018.
 At release, it was tested and certified on Red Hat Enterprise Linux version 6, which is supported by Red Hat until November 30, 2020.

-This means users can build a server with Squiz Matrix 5.3 and Red Hat Enterprise Linux 6 today, and retain that server as a fully supported configuration simply by applying OS package and Squiz Matrix updates until November 2018.
+This means users could have built a server with Squiz Matrix 5.3 and Red Hat Enterprise Linux 6 in November 2016, and retain that server as a fully supported configuration simply by applying OS package and Squiz Matrix updates until November 2018.